 5. Is sustainability included in your fundamental analysis?

 To some extent, sustainability is simply a buzzword for what the industry has always done.
-Companies have always looked at whether a counterparty’s business model is sustainable before investing.
+Investment managers have always looked at whether a company’s business model is sustainable before investing.
 Markets will ultimately find a way to reflect sustainability by shifting prices up or down; as coal becomes more expensive and difficult to extract, for example, coal mines close down.
 As an investor, the key question is whether ESG is included in your fundamental analysis.